jundalisay/communiton/README.md

 > This boilerplate was created using [pnpm](https://pnpm.io/).
 Therefore, it is required to use
 > it for this project as well.

-## Install Dependencies

-If you have just cloned this template, you should install the project dependencies using the
-command:

 ```Bash
 pnpm install